Skip to Content

 Project-Based Learning

-Hopkins BME offers a variety of project-based courses.
-Under the guidance of our faculty experts, students work in teams to solve health-related challenges associated with their focus area.
+Hopkins BME offers a variety of project-based courses for undergraduate and graduate students.
+Under the guidance of our faculty experts, students work in teams to solve health-related challenges associated with their focus area, using data science, instrumentation, machine learning, and healthcare design approaches.

 Precision Care Medicine